-The Scheme applies to all residential except:
+The Scheme applies to all types of residential accommodation development except:

 - Developments which do not result in at least one additional dwelling being created.

+- All non-residential development.

 - Exempt development.

+- Development solely for the purpose of social and/or affordable rental housing.

 - Secondary dwellings.

-- Development solely for the purpose of social and/or affordable rental housing.

 - Boarding houses.

+- Group homes.

+- Supportive accommodation.

+- Seniors housing.